-2 Do you have privacy, security and intellectual property rights?
-To gain understanding on matters related to geospatial rights and IP in the sector suggest alternative uses To capture interest around geospatial data usage

-3 Are you complying with internationally recognized laws and guidelines?
-If yes, state law(s) To gauge the level of maturity of these laws and rights

-Do you think the KSA use of geospatial information achieves the most strategic use of resources and avoids duplication of effort?
-If no,
+- 2 Do you have privacy, security and intellectual property rights?
+To gain understanding on matters related to geospatial rights and IP in the sector - 3 Are you complying with internationally recognized laws and guidelines?
+If yes, state law(s) To gauge the level of maturity of these laws and rights - 4 Do you think the KSA use of geospatial information achieves the most strategic use of resources and avoids duplication of effort?
+If no, suggest alternative uses